Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-7.md

 ```

 `isInfixOf` searches for a sublist inside a list and returns `True` if
-the sublist we\'re looking for is somewhere inside the target list.
+the sublist we're looking for is somewhere inside the target list.

 ```hs
 ghci> "cat" `isInfixOf` "im a cat burglar"